Kinetic/kinetic-protocol/README.md

 If the command does not start or is terminated early, the status will be reflect that error.

-If the request completed but some operations encountered errors, the message will be `NESTED_OPERATION_ERRORS`.
+If the request completed but some operations encountered errors, the code will be `NESTED_OPERATION_ERRORS`.

 If all operations and nested P2P Operations within the top-level operation are successful, the `Status.code` in the `Command` message will be `SUCCESS`.

-For each P2POperation, if any of it's nested operations fail, then it will have the flag `allChildOperationsSucceeded` set to false.
+For each P2POperation, if any of its nested operations fail, then it will have the flag `allChildOperationsSucceeded` set to false.
 Otherwise, that flag will be set to true.

 Any operation may fail for the same reason any `PUT` could fail.
-Operation's have their own `Status` message to report these failures.
+Operations have their own `Status` message to report these failures.
 In addition to the failures observed by `PUT`, Operations may experience:

 * `NOT_ATTEMPTED` The top level request was aborted before this operation could be attempted, either due to timeouts or another error (e.g. an IO error).